davidxxxcc/GitEssential/javascript/javascript/javascript-structure-modules.md

 ### 2. Data model build up

-Let's set up a constructor `Expense`and `Income`to define every record.
+Let's set up a constructor `Expense`and `Income ` and its prototype method to define every record.

 ```
 // Expense contructor